buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProductExtension/Entities/IfcVehicle.md

 # IfcVehicle

-Piece of equipment designed to transport people or cargo.
+Piece of equipment designed to transport people or cargo.<!-- end of definition -->